July in the Garden - plants for July

-Jobs and tips for July in the garden, what's looking good, observations plans.
+Jobs and tips for July in the garden

 Jobs / Tips

-Time to plant the big 3.
-There are three garden perennials that are so easy to grow from seed that I wonder why anybody ever goes to buy them from a garden centre (I just made up he "big 3", you won't find reference to it elsewhere).
+Time to plant some spectacular and easy summer flowering perennials from seed.
+These are three garden plants that are so easy to grow from seed that I wonder why anybody ever goes to buy them from a garden centre.
 These are;

 Woodland favourites, semi-shade or sun